Skip to main content

 Child Studies Major

 The Bachelor of Science major in Child Studies is an interdisciplinary social sciences degree (psychology, sociology, education and early childhood) that prepares students at the undergraduate level to work in settings related to human services, family & youth development, education or special education.
-Students completing this major will be prepared to enter into graduate degree programs related to the social sciences and education.
+Students completing this major will be prepared to apply for graduate degree programs in fields such as Education or Social Work.
 Students interested in pursuing public school teaching in CT may also use this degree program to apply for an ARC (Alternative Route to Teacher Certification) program approved by the CT State Department of Education (CSDE).
-Students interested in obtaining certification to work specifically in Early Childhood (112 Integrated Early Childhood/Special Ed., Birth–Kindergarten) may be eligible for the ARC program at Charter Oak State College if they also have verified teaching experience as an early childhood educator (with children ages birth through five) or as a home visitor providing educational services to families with children between the ages of birth to five.

 Field experience hours are required for some courses within the major.
 All major requirements must be completed with a grade of 'C' or higher.
 This major requires a minimum of 51 credits.